 Lexis, Westlaw & Bloomberg Law

 Lexis, Westlaw, and Bloomberg Law are available to Law Center students, full-time faculty members, and staff members at no charge.
-Students can obtain an ID (for Lexis) and password (for Westlaw) at the Reference Desk in either Williams or Wolff.
+Students may obtain registration codes at the reference desk or by emailing email@example.com.
 Faculty and staff should contact Thanh Nguyen, Head of Library Research Services, at 202-662-9073.
-Students, faculty, and staff may request a Bloomberg Law account at about.bloomberglaw.com/lawschools.

-For further information about accessing Lexis, Westlaw, Bloomberg Law, or other databases, please contact Library Research Services at 202-662-9073 or firstname.lastname@example.org.
+For further information about accessing Lexis, Westlaw, Bloomberg Law, or other databases, please contact Library Reference at 202-662-9140 or email@example.com.

-For summer 2013, Lexis offers students unlimited use of Lexis Advance for any research purpose, educational or commercial/job related.
-No additional steps are necessary for access besides registering your Lexis Advance ID (please contact the Reference Desk if you need an ID).
+For summer 2017, Lexis offers students unlimited use of Lexis Advance for any research purpose, educational or commercial/job related.
+No additional steps are necessary for access.

-Questions can be directed to our Lexis account representative, Lori Sorenson, at email@example.com.
+Questions can be directed to our Lexis account executive, Adonica Black, at firstname.lastname@example.org.

-Questions can be directed to our Westlaw account representative, Pedro de Lencastre, at firstname.lastname@example.org.
+Questions can be directed to our Westlaw account representative, Kyla Stone Shank, at email@example.com.